dzulkarnaen13/aws-s3-resume-website/README.md

 - Add custom domain using Route 53
 - Implement HTTPS using CloudFront
-- Integrate backend using AWS Lambda
+- Add backend using AWS Lambda
-- Implement CI/CD pipeline using GitHub Actions
+- Implement CI/CD using GitHub Actions

 ---